gaps-closure/eop2-closure-mind-demo/README.md

 and are stored on the demo machine in /home/closure/Desktop/

-### Test unpartitioned Websrv application on both A53 and MB
+### Test unpartitioned Websrv application on A53

-Log into the A53 and MB and test as follows:
+Log into the A53 and test as follows:

 ```
 #######################################